mchenryspagg/wrangle-and-analyze-data/README.md

 ## Overview
 This project which is known as wrangle and analyze data involves the wrangling of WeRateDogs twitter archive data from the period of 2015 to 2017.
-The twitter archive data was made available to Udacity by the twitter user was used for the purpose of this project’s objective.
+The twitter archive data made available to Udacity by the twitter user was used for the purpose of this project’s objective.
 See archive [here]( https://d17h27t6h515a5.cloudfront.net/topher/2017/August/59a4e958_twitter-archive-enhanced/twitter-archive-enhanced.csv ).

 ### The challenge
 The goal of this project is to wrangle WeRateDogs twitter data to create interesting and trustworthy analyses and visualizations.
 The twitter data however contains very basic information.
 Therefore, gathering of additional data was carried out using twitter API and image prediction data was also collected [here](https://d17h27t6h515a5.cloudfront.net/topher/2017/August/599fd2ad_image-predictions/image-predictions.tsv) prior to  cleaning and assessing of the data.